zulip/zulip/docs/git/using.md

 will automatically close the referenced issue.
 See [Closing issues via commit messages][github-help-closing-issues] for details.

+Note in particular that GitHub's regular expressions for this feature are sloppy, so phrases like `Partially fixes #1234` will automatically close the issue.
+Phrases like `Fixes part of #1234` are a good alternative.

 Make as many commits as you need to to address the issue or implement your feature.

 ## Push your commits to GitHub